apigee-127/volos/swagger/README.md

 For example, [volos-cache-memory](../cache/memory/README.md) requires a name and a hash of options.
 If we want to create and use a cache named "memCache" that has a time-to-live (ttl) of 1000ms, we'd do so like this:

-    "x-volos-resources": {
-        "cache": {
-          "provider": "volos-cache-memory",
-          "options": [
-            "memCache",
-            {
-              "ttl": 1000
-            }
-          ]
-        },
+    x-volos-resources:
+      cache:
+        provider: "volos-cache-memory"
+        options:
+          - "memCache"
+          -
+            ttl: 10000

-Note: The key is "cache" for the definition.
-This is the name that will be used later to refer to this resource, not "memCache".
+Note: The key (name) for this resource is "cache".
+This is the name that will be used later to refer to this cache, not "memCache" - which the provider's name for the cache.

 Similarly, we create a [volos-quota-memory](../quota/memory/README.md) ("quota") and [volos-oauth-redis](../oauth/redis/README.md) ("oauth2") reference in this example:

-        "quota": {
-          "provider": "volos-quota-memory",
-          "options": [
-            {
-              "timeUnit": "minute",
-              "interval": 1,
+    quota:
+      provider: "volos-quota-memory"
+      options:
+        -
+          timeUnit: "minute"
+          interval: 1
-              "allow": 2
+          allow: 2
-            }
-          ]
-        },
-        "oauth2": {
-          "provider": "volos-oauth-redis",
-          "options": [
-            {
+    oauth2:
+      provider: "volos-oauth-apigee"
+      options:
+        -
-              "encryptionKey": "This is the key to encrypt/decrypt stored credentials" }
+            encryptionKey: "This is the key to encrypt/decrypt stored credentials"
-          ]
-        }
-      },

 ### Paths & Operations